Philippine Haiku Adapted

 Mindanao stands tall.

-Hands lifted in night,
+Hands raised in the night,

 southern stars receive the plea,

-peace descends like rain.
+Peace descends like rain.

 Stories carved in stone,